 - EAD card

 - Job offer or proof of employment in the U.S.

-- Travel while the OPT application is pending is NOT recommended.
-If you choose to do so, you must carry all the required travel documents and your OPT receipt.
+Travel while your OPT application is pending is NOT recommended.
+If you choose to travel abroad, you should carry all the required travel documents and your OPT receipt.
 Your eligibility for travel and re-entry in F-1 status ends at the end of the OPT period (not the grace period).

 I didn’t apply for OPT after I completed my Bachelor’s degree and I enrolled directly in a Master’s program.
 Can I obtain 12 months of OPT for my Master’s and 12 months of OPT for my previous Bachelor’s?